owenbrown/ideation/docs/website-builder.md

 - low annual fee ($50 or less for as many domains as you want)
 - Easy to export content (probably Markdown files on the backend).

+The user experience is very similar to https://about.me
 ### Advantages over competing products
 - Less exensive
 - Easier to set up